 The Datalogger Sampling Mode section allows you to choose the sampling measurement type.
-Options for the AquaVent are Linear, Event Based and Schedule.
+Options for the LevelVent and AquaVent are Linear, Event Based and Schedule.

 Linear refers to a set time interval between collection of readings.
-Sample Rate can be any number from 0.125 seconds to 99 hours for the AquaVent.
-There is a data compression option available for the AquaVent.
-This increases the memory capacity from 40,000 readings to up to a maximum of 120,000.
-Check the Data Compression box to allow data compression.
+Sample Rate can be any number from 0.125 seconds to 99 hours.

-In Event Based sampling mode, the AquaVent has a total memory of 25,000 readings of level and temperature.
+In Event based sampling mode. the LevelVent 5 and AquaVent 5 have a total memory of 60,000 readings of level and remperature.
+In Event Based sampling mode, the LevelVent and AquaVent have a total memory of 24,000 readings of level and temperature.

 In Event Based sampling mode, battery consumption is mainly a function of sampling rate.
 Therefore, with a smaller sampling interval, battery power will be used up quickly whether readings are stored or not.

 Schedule Sampling allows you to select a logarithmic style sampling schedule adapted to the needs of each application.